Adam Nicolson: Biography

 Adam Nicolson is the son of writer Nigel Nicolson and his wife Philippa Tennyson-d'Eyncourt.
 He is the grandson of the writers Vita Sackville-West and Sir Harold Nicolson, and great-grandson of Sir Eustace Tennyson d'Eyncourt and Arthur Nicolson, 1st Baron Carnock.
 He was educated at Eaton House, Summer Fields School, Eton College where he was a King's Scholar, and Magdalene College, Cambridge.
 He has worked as a journalist and columnist on the Sunday Times, the Sunday Telegraph, the Daily Telegraph, National Geographic Magazine and Granta, where he is a contributing editor.
 He is a Fellow of the Royal Society of Literature, the Society of Antiquaries and the Society of Antiquaries of Scotland.

 He is noted for his books Sea Room (about the Shiant Isles, a group of uninhabited islands in the Hebrides); God's Secretaries: The Making of the King James Bible; The Mighty Dead (US title:Why Homer Matters) exploring the epic Greek poems; The Seabird's Cry about the disaster afflicting the world's seabirds; The Making of Poetry on the Romantic Revolution in England in the 1790s; and Life Between the Tides, a boundary-crossing account of the tides in human and animal life.

 He has made several television series (with Keo Films) and radio series (with Tim Dee, the writer and radio producer) on a variety of subjects including the King James Bible, 17th-century literacy, Crete, Homer, the idea of Arcadia, the untold story of Britain's 20th-century whalers and the future of Atlantic seabirds.

 Between 2005 and 2009, in partnership with the National Trust, Nicolson led a project which transformed the 260 acre surrounding the house and garden at Sissinghurst into a productive mixed farm, growing meat, fruit, cereals and vegetables for the National Trust restaurant.
 And between 2012 and 2017, together with the RSPB, the EU and SNH, Nicolson and his son Tom were partners in a project to eradicate invasive predators from the Shiant Isles, Outer Hebrides, Scotland.
 In March 2018, the islands were declared rat-free.

 In December 2008 he succeeded his cousin David Nicolson, 4th Baron Carnock, as 5th Baron Carnock.

 Personal life

-Nicolson met his first wife, the writer Olivia Fane, when he was a student at Cambridge University.
-They married in 1982, had three sons, and later divorced.

-He is married to the writer and gardener Sarah Raven, with whom he has two daughters: Rosie and Molly.
-The family lives at Perch Hill Farm in Sussex.
+In 1982, Nicolson married Olivia Mary Rokeby Fane, daughter of daughter of Lt.-Cdr.
+Antony Charles Reynardson Fane, with whom he had three sons.
+In 1992, they divorced, and he married the writer and gardener, Sarah Raven with whom he has two daughters.